Zalexanninev15/Jetpack-Downgrader/README.md

 * Steam [fully supported]
 * Rockstar Games Launcher [fully supported]

-**Only licensed versions of the game are supported, work on pirated builds is not guaranteed and will never be added!!!**
+**Only licensed versions of the game ("clean" builds) are supported, work on pirated builds is not guaranteed and will never be added!!!**

 ## Usage